-There can be a huge variety in the quality of the aluminium windows themselves.
+There is huge variety in the quality of the various aluminium windows available.
 Good quality companies use prime billets in the manufacture of the windows, rather than cheaper scrap metal.

 The best aluminium windows are made from premium aluminium.
 They should have a smooth and consistent finish so watch out for pitting from when the profile has been heated during powder coating.

 The die should be polished – reducing corrosion and avoiding contamination on the surface – after each extrusion run to create a high quality finish.

-There are huge variations in the quality of how the window has been put together by suppliers.
+There are also significant variations in the quality of how windows are put together by suppliers.

 For example, when it comes to composite systems – which combine two materials, usually timber on the inside and aluminium externally – ensure that the external and internal frame elements are distinct (rather than, for instance, comprising a wooden frame clad on to an aluminium skin).